 General-purpose AI systems (GPAIs) outline the strong need for modular and properly articulated accountability mechanisms at every stage of the development chain, as well as the importance of transparency as a general requirement.
-GPAIs constitute a class of ML systems that can support a broad range of applications - in some cases because they can take varied forms of inputs, and often with some additional work to adapt them to a specific use case through techniques like Parameter-Efficient Fine-Tuning (PEFT) or Low-Rank Adaptation (LoRA) that allow for fine-tuning at a fraction of the original training cost.
+GPAIs constitute a class of ML systems that can support a broad range of applications - in some cases because they can respond to varied forms of inputs, and often with some additional work to adapt them to a specific use case through techniques like Parameter-Efficient Fine-Tuning (PEFT)[33][34] that allow for fine-tuning at a fraction of the original training cost.